+An amazing study abroad opportunity facilitated by the Faculty of Arts.
 Check out their website for more information!

 If I want to take courses for credit to my degree at another institution while I am a student in the Faculty of Arts, do I have to notify the Faculty of Arts?